Amivero-LLC/openwebui-localdev/README.md

 ## Lifecycle Scripts

-All scripts are in `scripts/` and are safe to run from the repo root.
+All scripts live in `scripts/` and will prompt for an environment (default: current).
+Add `--current` to skip the prompt, or `--env <name>` to target a specific deployment.
+The last started/restarted/rebuilt environment becomes the current one (tracked in `deployments/.current`).

-- `scripts/up.sh`: Starts the full stack (Open WebUI, PostgreSQL, Tika, Ollama, Docling); prints endpoints.
+- `scripts/up.sh`: Starts the stack; marks the chosen environment as current.
-- `scripts/down.sh`: Stops and removes containers (volumes preserved).
+- `scripts/down.sh`: Stops containers (volumes preserved).
 - `scripts/restart.sh`: Restarts containers in place (no data loss).
 - `scripts/rebuild.sh`: Destructive; stops everything, removes volumes, pulls, and recreates containers.
 Use `--yes` to skip the confirmation.
 - `scripts/logs.sh [service…]`: Follows logs for all or the specified services.